occiware/MartServer/doc/server.md

   those libraries will be loaded at runtime (only tested with jetty module).
   By default the server will use the directory : <b>/homedir/martserver-plugins</b>

+ - <b>server.users.mode</b>=file

+ Users storage mode.

+ By default, users are stored in a file.
+You can replace this value to <b>"none"</b>, this will disengage users validation process.

+ - <b>server.users.directory</b>=/yourusersfolder/

+ This parameter give a directory where to store the users properties configuration file.

+ By default, this parameter is the home directory/martserver-users/

+ - <b>server.users.file</b>=users.properties

+ This parameter give a filename to the users configuration file.

+By default, users.properties is used.

 ## Using the server

 If you have launch the server in localhost, you can check that the server is started correctly with this curl command:
 <pre>
-<code>curl -v -X GET http://localhost:8080/.well-known/org/ogf/occi/-/ -H "accept: application/json"</code>
+<code>curl -v -X GET http://localhost:8080/.well-known/org/ogf/occi/-/ -H "accept: application/json" -u admin:1234 </code>
 </pre>

 In content result, you will have a json string with the full interface supported by this server.